annaleighthomas/annaleighthomas/README.md

+### Software Developer
-##Software Developer## with a love for puzzles, books, outdoors, skateboarding, and the ever expanding mind.
+with a love for puzzles, books, outdoors, skateboarding, and the ever expanding mind.

+## CSS, HTML, Javascript, React, Node.js, PostgreSQL